Methamphetamine History Part 2

 One of the chemicals needed for methamphetamine is anhydrous ammonia, a chemical frequently used by farmers as fertilizer.
 And so rural areas of the US became popular places to cook small batches of methamphetamine.
 And not just because of the availability of ammonia.
-Also because remote, rural properties were better for the manufacture of these stinky, toxic batches of drugs and because one of the primary publics for this drug was the blue collar worker.
+Also because remote, rural properties were better for the manufacture of these stinky, toxic batches of drugs and because one of the primary public for this drug was the blue collar worker.

-As the economy changed toward the end of the Twentieth Century, many blue collar workers driving trucks or working in meatpacking or manufacturing plants were forced to work long hours to make ends meet.
+As the economy changed toward the end of the twentieth century, many blue-collar workers driving trucks or working in meatpacking or manufacturing plants were forced to work long hours to make ends meet.
 They met the demand for more work with methamphetamine purchased from a small mom-and-pop operation in their town.
 Meth increased their energy and let them work double shifts but created addiction and physical deterioration.

 When methamphetamine was allowed to crystallize into “ice” methamphetamine, it could be smoked.
 This new drug hit the illicit market and became popular with people who did not want to inject drugs.
 But it was more quickly addictive and very hard on the body.

 In 1996, there were more laws passed to control the chemicals needed to make methamphetamine.
 As each law was passed, drug manufacturers just shifted their purchasing patterns.
 Mexican suppliers were buying ephedrine from Germany, Czech Republic, China and India, and supplying Superlabs in the Central Valley of California.
-One of the major supply channels was found and shut down by law enforcement, resulting in lower purity of the drug on the street.
+One of the major supply channels was found and shut down by law enforcement, resulting in a lower purity of the drug on the street.

 By law, ephedrine pill sellers had to keep tabs on who was buying their pills but no such controls were placed on cold medication sellers.
 So small meth operations began buying cold medications to make their drugs.
 Pseudoephedrine had to be stripped out of the pills, therefore toxic, flammable chemicals were used to perform this step.
 Meth labs then became very susceptible to explosion.
-A member of a Central Valley Meth Task Force said, "Before you know it, sixty percent of the labs were were dealing with were [having] fires and explosions because they were learning and they were making mistakes."
+A member of a Central Valley Meth Task Force said, “Before you know it, sixty percent of the labs were dealing with were [having] fires and explosions because they were learning and they were making mistakes.”